MCP-Mirror/aindreyway_mcp-server-neurolora-p/CONTRIBUTING.md

-# Contributing to MCP Server Neurolorap
+# Contributing to MCP Server NeuroLoRA

 We love your input!
-We want to make contributing to MCP Server Neurolorap as easy and transparent as possible, whether it's:
+We want to make contributing to MCP Server NeuroLoRA as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code